I have never in my life allowed someone to interview me for days or months on end.

 “Thank you,” I nodded.

-It’s always tricky showing someone how to moonwalk.
-It comes so naturally because I’ve had years of practice.
+It’s always difficult showing someone how to moonwalk.
+To me, it comes so naturally because I’ve had years of practice.

 “Did you ever teach your ex-wife how to moonwalk?”

-I laughed at the many memories I have of Shayla’s sad attempts.
-“I’ve tried many times.”
+I laughed at the many memories I have at Shayla’s sad attempts.
+“I’ve tried many a times.”

 “Did she ever get it?
 Judging by your laughter, I assume not.”

-“So, you have success stories of teaching people how to do it?”
+“So, you do have success stories of actually teaching people how to do it?”